unclebusy/unclebusy/README.md

 👨‍💻 Beginner but very promising Frontend Developer
 🔎 Looking for a better job or internship
 📈 There is a great desire to start applying the experience gained in real projects, solving interesting problems with a cool team
-👨‍🎓 I am currently undergoing training in the Frontend Developer program from [Hexlet](https://ru.hexlet.io/)
+👨‍🎓 I successfully completed the Frontend Developer program from [Hexlet](https://ru.hexlet.io/)

 ### Tech stack:
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)